entech281/Season_2018/README.md

 1. Connect to robot's WiFi hotspot
 2. ./gradlew deploy
 3. Restart Robot Code in the Driver's Station

+## To delete local changes
+1. git stash
+2. git stash clear
+3. Whatever command you were trying to do before git stopped you due to merge conflicts or incompatabilities with your files

 ## Eclipse Help